 ClickHouse does not support multi-statement transactions.

 ClickHouse supports primary key indexes.
-The index mechanism is called sparse index.
+The indexing mechanism is called a sparse index.
 In the MergeTree, data are sorted by primary key lexicographically in each part.
-Then ClickHouse selects some marks every index_granualarity rows.
-These marks are served as sparse indexes, which allows efficient range queries.
+Then ClickHouse selects some marks for every Nth row, where N is chosen adaptively by default.
+Together these marks serve as a sparse index, which allows efficient range queries.

-ClickHouse only supports hash join, which is done by placing right part of data in a hash table in memory.
-Hash join is faster but require enough memory.
+ClickHouse uses hash join by default, which is done by placing the right part of data in a hash table in memory.
+If there's not enough memory for hash join it falls back to merge join.

 ClickHouse supports runtime code generation.
 The code is generated for every kind of query on the fly, removing all indirection and dynamic dispatch.
 Runtime code generation can be better when it fuses many operations together and fully utilizes CPU execution units.